thuyen/nnet/README.md

 # nnet
-A collections for tools for training neural networks
+A collection of tools for training neural networks

   - GpuLoader: a GPU feature extraction buffer